ifmeo-hamburg/seaocn/seaocn-cb/topics/instruments_platforms.md

 ## Reading

-- For a broad overview of the topic, please see supplementary chapter 16 to {cite}`Talley-etal-2011` which is available as [Chapter 16 (pdf download, 12mb)](https://booksite.elsevier.com/DPO/chapter16.php).
+- After the class, you are *strongly advised* to read supplementary chapter 16 to {cite}`Talley-etal-2011` which is available as [Chapter 16 (pdf download, 12mb)](https://booksite.elsevier.com/DPO/chapter16.php).
+This will give you a broader view on the topic than we cover in class.
+Focus especially on reading sections that you are not familiar with or that you are particularly interested in.